 Establishing rules and expectations will be very important so that your student will have some of the structure that was so helpful for them here.
 Some of these expectations should include cleaning up after themselves, assisting in grocery shopping or shopping on their own, assisting with meals or cooking independently and maintaining appropriate hygiene.
 Help them stay busy while they are at home by finding volunteer opportunities related to their internships.
 Plan social activities with people your students are already familiar with like family and friends.
 The most important thing you can do is to remember that your student was working toward independence here and should continue this while on break with you.

 Anthony Milla is the Lead Life Skills Coordinator at CIP Brevard.
-He attended The Ohio State University and studied psychology before taking a position at Devereux Florida where he was a floor supervisor, hiring manager and Physical management and Verbal de-escalation trainer.
+Before joining CIP, he attended Ohio State University and studied psychology before taking a position at a specialized residential program where he was a floor supervisor, hiring manager, and physical management and verbal de-escalation trainer.
+Currently, Anthony also leads CIP's annual Global Engagement Trip in which he has the opportunity to travel the globe with our CIP students.